 A restraint of trade provision in an employment contract is one that prevents an employee from engaging in trade activities which are in direct competition with the business interests of the employer, for a certain period of time and within a specified geographical region after the employment relationship is terminated.

-The purpose of a restraint of trade provision in an employment contract, is to preserve the employer’s goodwill, technical and business know-how, client links and trade secrets for a specified time, which may result in commercial harm to the employer’s business interests if not preserved.
+The purpose of a restraint of trade provision in an employment contract is to preserve the employer’s goodwill, technical and business know-how, client links and trade secrets for a specified time, which may result in commercial harm to the employer’s business interests if not preserved.
 Restraints of trade seek to protect the business interests of the employer against unfair competition from existing or ex-employees who have benefited from trade skills, training and acquaintance with customers of, and from the employer.

 It is worth mentioning that existing employees are usually bound by a conflict-of-interest provision in their employment contract, which limits their engagement in trade activities outside the business interests of the employer.
+Following the landmark Lucchini v Mahabeer (2025) judgment, it is important to note that clauses which purport to restrict an employee from merely seeking alternative employment during the employment relationship may be unenforceable as contrary to public policy.

 The protection provided by a restraint of trade is maintained, regardless of the manner in which the employment contract is ended, although the surrounding circumstances may be relevant to establish the reasonableness of the restraint.
 This was the view of the court in Reeves and Another vs Marfield Insurance Brokers CC and Another 1996 (3) SA 766 (A) at 772.